ethereum-optimism/community-hub/src/docs/protocol/evm-comparison.md

 ## State Structure

-### Balance field is always zero

-Since ETH is treated as an ERC20, the balance field of any account will always be zero.
-User balances are tracked as storage slots inside the ETH ERC20.
-If you want to determine the ETH balance for a given account, you should directly query the ETH ERC20 contract.

 ### Storage slots are never deleted

 In Ethereum, setting the value of a storage slot to zero will delete the key associated with that storage slot from the trie.